mattdowdell/notes/comments.md

 - Work at a promising and interesting starup if possible.
 Little monetary reward, but you get to do everything.
 - Being excited about work is ok, but learn to switch off.
 Life is often more important.
 - Move into uncomfortable areas, look out for new roles at around 5 years maximum.
+- Learning to write customer-facing documentation can make your design documentation better.
+- Taking over an established, poor quality team can be demoralising if you aren't empowered to overhaul it.

 ## Nigel